csoltenborn/GoogleTestAdapter/README.md

   * Faster canceling of running tests by actively killing test processes
   * More fine-grained locking of resources  (e.g., synchronize updating of test duration files on file level)
   * Make use of smarter data structures e.g. in scheduling
-* Provide more placeholders to be used with test parameters and setup/teardown batch files (project dir? executable?)
+* Provide more placeholders to be used with test parameters and setup/teardown batch files, e.g. project dir or executable

 ### Known Issues